buraglio/Nokia-SROS-ExampleNet/README.md

 # Nokia-SROS-ExampleNet

 ### Nokia PCE Segment Routing testing
-Included here are the Test configurations for PCE testing with Nokia SROS as well as the Topology and Eve-NG Lab XML File.
+Included here are the Test configurations for MPLS testing with Nokia SROS as well as the Topology and Eve-NG Lab XML File.
 This repo consists of a 4 Router Lab utilizing Nokia SROS 14 for testingo.

 ### Files and such